Mnov34/ModuLife/README.md

 Modulife is licensed under the [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/licenses/gpl-3.0.en.html).

-Thank you for choosing ProjectName!
+Thank you for browsing through **ModuLife**!
 If you encounter any issues or have suggestions for improvements, please don't hesitate to [create an issue](https://github.com/Mnov34/ModuLife/issues) or [contribute to the project](#contributing).
 We look forward to your feedback and collaboration.